-Ever noticed your Windows 10 acting weird after an update?
-Well, it could be a problem with installation and not a problem with the update itself.
-To tackle such issues, here are some simple guidelines on how to uninstall and reinstall updates on your Windows 10 to fix the problem.
+Ever noticed your Windows 11/10 acting weird after an update?
+It could be a problem with installation and not a problem with the update itself.
+To tackle such issues, here are some simple guidelines on how to uninstall and reinstall updates on your Windows 11/10 to fix the problem.

-How to uninstall and reinstall updates on Windows 10 Easily
+How to Uninstall and Reinstall Updates on Windows 11/10 Easily

-The common problems that are faced after installing updates include crashing of application, freezing apps, driver issues, and not finding a setting correctly.
-Well, sometimes, it may not be the problem with the update, but the problem occurred during the installation process.
+The common problems faced after installing updates include crashing of applications, freezing apps, driver issues, and not finding a setting correctly.
+Sometimes, it may not be the problem with the update, but the problem occurred during the installation process.

 - Open Settings (WIN + I) > Update and Security > Click on Windows update.

-- On Windows update screen, Click on Update history.
+- On the Windows update screen, Click on Update history.

-- On Update history, you can see which all updates were installed successfully and which all failed with a timestamp.
-This helps you to pinpoint that particular update that is causing an issue.
+- On Update history, you can see which updates were installed successfully and failed with a timestamp.
+It helps you to pinpoint that particular update that is causing an issue.

 - Click on Uninstall Update